Kenny Sansom: International career

-Later life
+Personal life

-After playing, Sansom fell on hard financial times with business problems, gambling problems and alcoholism.
+After retiring from playing, Sansom has battled with gambling addiction and alcoholism and was homeless.

 Sansom returned to football as a player on the veterans' circuit.
 He was frequently called upon as a pundit to make comments on the game, especially with matters concerning Crystal Palace or Arsenal.
 He also made occasional appearances on Australian football show Fox Sports FC via satellite.
 He was also a tour guide on the "Legend's Tour" of Arsenal's Emirates Stadium.

 He was a co-presenter of LBC Radio's Saturday afternoon football programme.
 Sansom was voted into Palace's Centenary XI.

 On 7 February 2014, Sansom appeared at court in Bromley, charged with assault following an alleged incident at his former partner's property.
 He was cleared of all charges.

 In 2016, Sansom was a guest on "Thursday Focus" on Manchester United's in-house TV channel, MUTV, discussing his career and his life after football.

 In May 2020 he was reportedly in hospital with an undisclosed illness.
-It was revealed 6 months later that he was diagnosed with Wernicke-Korsakoff syndrome, a type of dementia.
+It was revealed six months later that he was diagnosed with Wernicke–Korsakoff syndrome, a type of dementia.

+Sansom's father George and uncle Terry were investigated but not charged as suspects in the Great Train Robbery.
+Sansom stated that he thought that they were innocent, but that his uncle Freddie, a well-known armed robber, was likely a member of the gang that committed the crime.